JordixArnau/php-Server-Environment/README.md

 ## validate.php

-File with all the validation functions needed for the application.
-Basically it checks if the email and password are valid and let the user enter to the dashboard or it return to the index.php page showing an alert message.
+A file with all the validation functions needed for the application.
+Basically, it checks if the email and password are valid and let the user enter the dashboard or it returns to the index.php page showing an alert message.

 ```
 $loginUser = $_POST["user"];